dvera/riskreport/biomarker/cheese_intake.md

 ## Cheese Consumption

-Frequency of cheese intake. **Units indicated are servings per week.** Cheese is rich in protein and calcium but can be high in saturated fat and salt. **These results are based on an analysis of survey questions.**
+Frequency of cheese intake, self-reported in servings per week.
+Cheese is rich in protein and calcium but can be high in saturated fat and salt.

 <div style="display: flex; flex-direction: column; gap: 10px;">